kamailio/kamcli/README.md

 The installation process doesn't deploy the configuration file yet.

-A sample kamailio.ini is available in sources, at kamcli/kamcli.ini
+A sample kamailio.ini is available in sources, at `kamcli/kamcli.ini`.

-Note that not all configuration file options in kamcli.ini are used at this moment, some values are hardcoded, being planned to be replaced with the configuration options.
+Note: not all configuration file options in `kamcli.ini` are used at this moment, some values are hardcoded, being planned to be replaced with the configuration options.

 ### Usage